Howard Wise Gallery

 Collection size: 11.4 linear feet

 Collection Summary: The records of the Howard Wise Gallery in New York, and its predecessor the Howard Wise Gallery of Present Day Painting and Sculpture in Cleveland, Ohio, measure 11.4 linear feet and date from 1943-1969.
-Records consist of correspondence, artist files, exhibition files, business records, videos, and miscellaneous records that document the activities of Wise's gallery in Cleveland from 1957-1961 and, to a much lesser extent, his gallery in New York City from 1960-1968.
-While gallery owner Howard Wise was noted for his interest in technology in art, and presented some of the earliest and most influential exhibitions of kinetic and light sculpture and video art, the gallery's important and influential work with video artists is not documented in the collection as it occurred after the period covered by the records donated to the Archives.
+Records consist of correspondence, artist files, exhibition files, business records, and miscellaneous records that document the activities of Wise's gallery in Cleveland from 1957-1961 and, to a much lesser extent, his gallery in New York City from 1960-1968.
+Wise's influential work with video artists is not documented in the collection as it occurred after the period covered by the records donated to the Archives.
 There is a 3.0 linear foot addition to the collection, dating 1966-1985, containing 40 video recordings primarily created by Wise documenting several artists among other subjects of interest to Wise, a small notebook with notes on the videos, as well as artist correspondence, exhibition files, photographic slides of works of art and exhibition installations, documents relating to the history of the Howard Wise Gallery, records of loans of artworks to museum exhibitions, writings by Wise, and lists of artworks in his personal collection.

 Biographical/Historical Note: The Howard Wise Gallery (established 1960, closed 1971) was an art gallery in New York , N.Y. and Cleveland, Ohio.
 Wise opened the New York gallery in 1960 after several years in Cleveland.
 The gallery specialized in kinetic art and light sculpture.
 In 1971, he closed the gallery to concentrate on Electronic Arts Intermix, an arts support group in the New York area, and then moved to Wellfleet, Mass.